 For example, take the following two paths:

-Now, select the two paths, and run the Interpolate effect.
+Now, select the two paths, and run the Interpolate extension.
 The result should be like this:

 As can be seen from the above result, the space between the circle-shaped path and the triangle-shaped path has been filled with 6 paths that progress in shape from one path to the other.

 When using the Interpolate extension on two different paths, the position of the starting node of each path is important.
 To find the starting node of a path, select the path, then choose the Node Tool so that the nodes appear and press TAB.
 The first node that is selected is the starting node of that path.

 See the image below, which is identical to the previous example, apart from the node points being displayed.
 The node that is green on each path is the starting node.

 The previous example (shown again below) was done with these nodes being the starting node.

 Now, notice the changes in the interpolation result when the triangle path is mirrored so the starting node is in a different position:

 One of the parameters of the Interpolate extension is the Interpolation Method.
 There are 2 interpolation methods implemented, and they differ in the way that they calculate the curves of the new shapes.
 The choices are either Interpolation Method 1 or 2.